At the time of our last full, published article, 20 of the 64 plumbing

 If you cant get a contract, get a detailed receipt describing the job

 before you pay.
-If you must have work corrected later, this will avoid
+If you must have work corrected later, this will eliminate

 If possible, pay by credit card.
 If you are dissatisfied with the work